A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 Apply for a DBS Check for Schools with Aaron’s Department

-Aaron’s Department online system makes applying for an Enhanced DBS certificate easier, and quicker, than ever before.
+Aaron’s Department online system makes applying for an Enhanced DBS check online easier, and quicker, than ever before.

 Automatic Error Checking System